Evangelion: 1.0 You Are (Not) Alone: Development

 The initial idea of a simple remake was abandoned, and the project moved away from the track established by the series.
 The production became more frantic, undergoing crises and changes up to the last minute; moreover, production of Evangelion: 1.0 took place at the same time as the second film, Evangelion: 2.0 You Can (Not) Advance.
 In the final film, only a part of the drawings came from the banking process; a third of the first half and almost the entirety of the second half was made of new material.
 Tsurumaki made sure that everything went smoothly, since Anno's policy was to harmonize the new parts as much as possible with the old parts.
-Staff described the work for Evangelion: 1.0 as a live, flexible and at worst disorganized performance; Khara also did many things on the spot, and was frequently forced to redo aspects of the production due to sudden changes in schedule.
+Staff described the work for Evangelion: 1.0 as a live, flexible at best, and a disorganized performance at worst; Khara also did many things on the spot, and was frequently forced to redo aspects of the production due to sudden changes in schedule.
 Moreover, Tsurumaki claimed that even the slightest mistake could bring the production out of balance; as each department worked independently, it was hard to know if they were on the right track until the last moment.
-According to Haraguchi, the production had to be flexible so everything could be adjusted and changed during the process, given the constant thinking of main staff.
+According to Haraguchi, the production had to be flexible so everything could be adjusted and changed during the process, given the constant thinking of the main staff.
 Even the title changed during the process; when Evangelion: 1.0 was announced, the film should have been titled Rebuild of Evangelion: 01.